I loved writing this post! Reflecting on my experience, sharing it with you.

 Setting the stage: We hiked in the dry season, winter.
-The high temps around 35 degrees, low 10.
+Starting the trek in rain forest and summiting in arctic gear.
 We had two VERY windy days.
 One long hike day, about seven hours... and summit day.

 The higher the elevation, the less oxygen in the air.
 Windy days make breathing a challenge, trying to get a full breath AND not take in dust.

 Our story: The adventure starts in Istanbul.
 Bill said to me... never eat sushi in a foreign country.
 He had sushi the night before we traveled to Africa, resulting in a tough travel day with...

 After landing in Tanzania, we met our guides, picked up our rental gear, and drove for an hour to an amazing tented lodge and conservation area; enjoying a sunset nature hike ending with happy hour in an amazing two story tree-house.

 The next morning was crazy: we weighed our packs to ensure they didn't exceed the 33 pound limit, drove for about two hours to the weigh station where ALL of our supplies were weighed, porters hired, trucks reloaded, and one last 30 minute drive to our drop off - at the end of the road.